-Milos described RHA's activities of the past year, especially the first ever all-campus formal, with satisfaction.
+SAC's main development was the publishing of the board's newsletter, which made important departmental information available to all students Milos described RHA's activities of the past year, especially the first ever all-campus formal, with satisfaction.
 "RHA has nowhere to go but up," she said.
-"Even in the heat of contrast and debate, things are born."
-"I think that [SAB's] main success included bringing Mohommad Bileal to campus, and increasing overall event attendance," said McKeough.
-"And, despite a bomb threat and bad weather, SMC Tostal was a huge success."
-Milos and McKeough, elected to student president and vicepresident respectively for the upcoming year, are already formulating plans for SGA.
-On the forefront of their plans is the issue of the Alliance.
-"No matter what happened this year, this is not the end.
-All of the hard work will not be wasted, no matter what," McKeough stated.
+"Even in the heat of contrast and debate, things are born.
+"I think that [SAB's] main sucincluded Mohommad Bileal to campus, and increasing overall event attendance," said McKeough.
+"And, despite a bomb threat and bad weather, SMC Tostal was a huge success.'
+Milos and McKeough, elected to student president and vicepresident respectively for the issue of the Alliance.